cac-t-u-s/cac-t-u-s.github.io/pages/sequencer-editor.md

 <img src="sequencer-editor_img/transport.png">

-The transport bar at the top of the sequencer editor controls the palyback of the sequencer contents.
+The transport bar at the top of the sequencer editor controls the playback of the sequencer contents.

-The value of each box (or its first output value, for patches/abstraction boxes with several ouputs) is considered its "musical output" by the player.
+The value of each box (or its first output value, for patches/abstraction boxes with several outputs) is considered its "musical output" by the player.

 Time intervals and loops can be set [as in other OM# playable editors](player).